vinh123456789/EzHomeLab/docs/exiftool.md

 ---

-Another usefull option is the `-if`:
+Another useful option is the `-if`:
 ```sh
 exiftool -ext jpeg -if '$OffsetTimeOriginal eq "+07:00"' . -filename
 ```